 Scalable battery ecosystem: from the car into the large-scale storage system

-- Sandouville: 720 batteries in 20 containers — Europe’s largest storage system based on EV batteries.
+Sandouville: 720 batteries in 20 containers –

-- 1st-life modules act as a “living spare parts inventory.”
-They remain in optimal condition and can be returned to vehicles when needed.
-Over time, 2nd-life batteries will be integrated to further maximize utilization.
+- First-life modules act as a “living spare parts warehouse”: they remain in optimal condition and can be returned to the vehicle if necessary.

 - Flins: 480 battery modules (16 MWh) in 16 containers, in commercial operation since October 2022.

-Intelligent control & marketing:
+Intelligent control & commercialization:

-Our technology
+Our

-integrates the storage systems into balancing and
+technology integrates the storage facilities into balancing power and spot

-spot markets, provides grid services (e.g.,
+markets, provides grid services (including voltage maintenance), and optimizes

-algorithmic trading.
+revenues through algorithmic trading.

 From asset to revenue driver: batteries pay off twice